otujacob/churn_predictor/README.md

 Key papers that informed this work:

-- P. P. Singh et al., "Investigating customer churn in banking: a machine learning approach," *Data Science and Management*, 2024.
+- P. P. Singh et al., Investigating customer churn in banking: a machine learning approach, *Data Science and Management*, 2024.
-- A. Manzoor et al., "A review on machine learning methods for customer churn prediction," *IEEE Access*, 2024.
+- A. Manzoor et al., A review on machine learning methods for customer churn prediction, *IEEE Access*, 2024.
-- M. Imani et al., "Comprehensive analysis of Random Forest and XGBoost with SMOTE," *Technologies*, 2025.
+- M. Imani et al., Comprehensive analysis of Random Forest and XGBoost with SMOTE, *Technologies*, 2025.
-- K. Peng et al., "Research on customer churn prediction and model interpretability," *PLOS ONE*, 2023.
+- K. Peng et al., Research on customer churn prediction and model interpretability, *PLOS ONE*, 2023.
-- T. Chen & C. Guestrin, "XGBoost: A scalable tree boosting system," *KDD*, 2016.
+- T. Chen & C. Guestrin, XGBoost: A scalable tree boosting system, *KDD*, 2016.

 ---